bathtub/heartbreaking/heartbreaking.md

 I am strongly of the opinion that this is how we got into this situation.
 This is not a problem that can be solved by throwing dollars at it.

-It is also why the FIPS 140-2 validation program is fundamentally misguided: you cannot "certify" against unknown, future attack vectors.
+It is also why the FIPS 140-2 validation program is fundamentally misguided: one cannot "certify" against unknown, future attack vectors.
 Maybe if you have powers of supernatural prescience.
 Instead, all it does is:
  - Give everyone a false sense of security; encourage complacence.
  - Divert time and resources.
  - Scream "exploit me".
 The first step to winning a war: do not get shot and killed.
 The first step to not getting shot: do not paint target on back.

+**Edit: this is same point made (much more saliently and eloquently, and with the qualifications to do so) by [Steve Marquess, here.](http://veridicalsystems.com/blog/secure-or-compliant-pick-one).
+I would consider that post to now be _required reading_.**

 ## I need to patch The Heartbleed Bug as of 9 A.M. yesterday.